apache/camel-website/content/blog/2023/03/camel-k-telemetry/index.md

 ## Run some Camel K Integrations with Telemetry trait

 Now that we have Jaeger available on the Kubernetes cluster, the next step is to run some integrations in a Kubernetes cluster where Camel K is installed.
-You can find the source code in the [Camel K example github repository](https://github.com/apache/camel-k-examples/tree/main/generic-examples/traits/telemetry).
+You can find the source code in the [Camel K example GitHub repository](https://github.com/apache/camel-k-examples/tree/main/generic-examples/traits/telemetry).

 We will be creating two integration routes as the distributed services: